Minterest vs. Morpho

 Morpho and Minterest are both DeFi lending protocols, but they take very different approaches to how borrowing, lending, and liquidations work.
 While Morpho optimises existing systems like Aave and Compound, Minterest is a standalone protocol with its liquidation model.
 Let’s break down the key differences.

 While both Morpho and Minterest are designed to optimise DeFi lending, Minterest stands out with a more sustainable and borrower-friendly liquidation model.
-Instead of relying on third-party liquidators, Minterest reinvests liquidation fees back into its ecosystem, making it a more efficient and fairer system compared to traditional DeFi lending platforms, including Morpho.
+Instead of relying on third-party liquidators, Minterest is intended to reinvests liquidation fees back into its ecosystem, making it a more efficient and fairer system compared to traditional DeFi lending platforms, including Morpho.

 How Liquidations Work in Each Protocol